 The dolphin show went over well with our teenagers, but raises ethical questions of its own, of course.
 Should dolphins be kept in pools like this, even if the pool is quite big?
 Could it be harmful to have performers ride them, holding on to their dorsal fins?
 How humane is the training the dolphins have undergone to learn the tricks involved in the show?

 The narration for the show was entirely in Spanish and I could only pick up fragments.
 It seemed designed to educate, but the show contradicted that message by mostly being about entertainment: flips and synchronized swimming, for example.

 The teenagers all liked the aquarium, though our foster son (14 years old) was really only interested in getting a selfie with a shark.
 Once we found the sharks and he got his selfie, he’d had enough.
 Later, the dolphin show, our last stop, caught his interest again.

 Oceanográfic: Open daily from 10:00 all year, but open later in the busy summer season.

 Other sights in the City of Arts and Sciences

 I can’t report on the other parts of the City of Arts and Sciences.
-I assume an IMAX theater is much like an IMAX theater anywhere else.
-It cost us about 30 euros per person for a combination ticket to the Museum of Sciences and the aquarium, so we weren’t going to spend more for a show there, or at the Palau de les Arts Reina Sofía either.
+I assume an IMAX theater (the Hemisfèric) is much like an IMAX theater anywhere else.
+Since we had spent so much already for the five of us to visit the Museum of Sciences and the aquarium, we decided not to spend more for a show there, or at the Palau de les Arts Reina Sofía either.